GitbookIO/gitbook/docs/syntax/markdown.md

 ### Paragraphs and Line Breaks {#paragraphs}

-A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
-(A blank line is any line that looks like a blank line — a line containing nothing but spaces or tabs is considered blank.)
+A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines (a line containing nothing but spaces or tabs is considered blank).
 Normal paragraphs should not be indented with spaces or tabs.

 ```
 Here's a line for us to start with.